samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ## Integrating Xamarin Forms and Azure Functions

-Once the application user interface is ready, we have to integrate it to your Azure Function.
+Once the application user interface is ready, we have to integrate it into your Azure Function.

 So, open the core project (where the pages of your application are located) and, inside the `Services` folder, add a new class called `AzureFunctionDataService`.
 This class will implement the `IAuthenticationService` interface (note that you are using Dependency Injection to register it).
-Then, in the `GetGreeting` method the `AuthenticationResult` parameter should be passed.
+Then, in the `GetGreeting` method, the `AuthenticationResult` parameter should be passed.
 In this case, the _RestSharp_ library is used to make HTTP requests to your Azure Function.
 When a valid token is passed in these requests, a greetings message from your Azure Function is returned:

 ```C#
 [assembly: Dependency(typeof(AzureFunctionDataService))]